Our Internship Program

 - Interns whose educational background and interest lies in other areas of construction can be introduced to other aspects of the construction process as well.

 Stonebrook Exterior offers pay for interns while they go through the internship program.
-The typical pay structure is based on an hourly rate, paid bi-weekly.
+The typical pay structure is based on an hourly rate.
 Pay rate is based on relevant experience.

 In an effort to ensure our interns do not get lost in the busy shuffle of the construction process, you will be assigned a Mentor.
 This mentor will advise you on program expectations and goals for your internship.
 Also, your mentor will make themselves available to you for consultation as questions arise on work assignments.
 They will monitor your progress by assisting in reviewing time sheets and also help perform the final evaluations at the end of your internship.